roboflow/inference-client/README.md

 ## 🐋 docker

-You can learn more about Roboflow Inference Docker Image build, pull and run in our [documentation](https://roboflow.github.io/inference/quickstart/docker/).
+You can also learn more about Roboflow Inference Docker Image build, pull and run in our [documentation](https://roboflow.github.io/inference/quickstart/docker/).

 - Run on x86 CPU: